minthemiddle/ascii-files-prompt-iterator/README.md

 ## Overview

-This application processes `.adoc` files in a specified folder using OpenAI's API.
+This application processes `.adoc` files in a specified folder using OpenRouter's API, which is compatible with OpenAI's API.
 It reads prompts from a given file and applies them to each `.adoc` file, updating the content based on the API response.

 ## Prerequisites

 - Python 3.x
-- An API key from OpenAI (stored in the environment variable `OPENROUTER_API_KEY`)
+- An API key from OpenRouter (stored in the environment variable `OPENROUTER_API_KEY`)
 - `click` and `openai` Python packages installed

 ## Installation